MineralsCloud/qe-demystify/Force constant.md

            2  'As '    68285.402620549852
 ```

-are the type of atom, the atom’s name, and the atomic mass in Rydberg unit.
+are the types of atom, the atom's name, and the atomic mass in Rydberg unit.
 The calculation method is like this: assume atomic mass in SI unit `AMU_SI` is `1.660538782E-27` kg, the electronic mass in SI unit `ELECTRONMASS_SI` is `9.10938215E-31` kg.
 Then the atomic mass in Hatree unit `AMU_AU` is `AMU_SI / ELECTRONMASS_SI`, while in Rydberg unit is half of the`AMU_AU`.
 So the number written in your `ph.x` input file is timed by `911.4442421322725` in the force constant output.
 Those constants are defined in `/path/to/qe-6.3/Modules/constants.f90`.

 The next 2 lines, are the atomic positions in the cell: